 A physiotherapist will assess the foot to ensure that there are no fractures or dislocations as they tend to have similar symptoms with a sprained ligament.

 Due to the close proximity of the foot to the ankle, the physiotherapist will also assess the ankle just in case there are some injuries around it.
 After the assessment, the physiotherapist designs realistic goals to get you back on your feet.
-Literally.

-Rest – The foot should be left to rest which basically means that no weight should be placed on the foot.
+Rest- The foot should be left to rest which basically means that no weight should be placed on the foot.
 Taping and the use of crutches will help to rest the affected foot.

-Ice – Ice has been shown to reduce swelling and relieve pain by making the affected area numb.
+Ice- Ice has been shown to reduce swelling and relieve pain by making the affected area numb.
 This can be done by placing big chunks of ice into a bowl of water and placing your foot into the bowl for 15 minutes or crush ice in a damp towel and place around the painful part of your foot for 15 minutes.

-Compression – Compression helps to reduce swelling by using an elastic bandage.
+Compression- Compression helps to reduce swelling by using an elastic bandage.
 This is wrapped around the foot, especially the swollen part, which will help to reduce the swelling.

 Surgery is recommended when the ligaments are completely torn.
 A ligament repair or reconstruction injury is usually done to the ruptured ligament.

 Exercises are gradually introduced into the rehabilitation treatment as the injury heals.
-Muscles may waste due to inactivity as the foot sprain may affect your locomotion.

 Some of these exercises include: